excid3/jumpstart/README.md

 You'll need the following installed to run the template successfully:

 * Ruby 2.5 or higher
-* Redis - For ActionCable support
 * bundler - `gem install bundler`
 * rails - `gem install rails`
+* Database - we recommend Postgres, but you can use MySQL, SQLite3, etc
+* Redis - For ActionCable support
+* ImageMagick or libvips for ActiveStorage variants
 * Yarn - `brew install yarn` or [Install Yarn](https://yarnpkg.com/en/docs/install)
 * Foreman (optional) - `gem install foreman` - helps run all your processes in development

 #### Creating a new app